esiabri/isoCycle/README.md

 ## Installation
 <p>

-quick: install isoCycle with pip, consider a new environment as conflicts are likely
+**quick**: install isoCycle with pip, consider a new environment as conflicts are likely

 ```buildoutcfg
 pip install isoCycle
 ```

-detailed: steps for installation from scratch using Anaconda
+Steps for installation from scratch using Anaconda:

 1. First, ensure that you have Anaconda installed on your computer.
 If you don't have Anaconda, you can download it from the official Anaconda [website](https://www.anaconda.com/downloads).
 Anaconda is a popular distribution of Python that comes with many pre-installed packages and a package manager called conda, making it convenient for data analysis and scientific computing tasks.